theshufflebee/therockcast/README.md

 In order our code, one only needs to set their FRED API key in their R system environment, as " FRED_API_KEY = your_key_here ".
 Then, running the "main.R" script should reproduce all our analysis and figures.

+Note that all data is pulled from API's apart from the Wu-Xia shadow rate data.
+This one is the "Euro area shadow rate" matlab datafile downloaded from: https://sites.google.com/view/jingcynthiawu/shadow-rates.

 ## Project Structure

 ```
 therockcast/
 ├── main.R                              # Main file that runs all subsequent scripts
+├── data/                               # Folder containing all data not able to be pulled with an API
+  ├── shadowrate_ECB.mat                # Wu-Xia Euro area shadow rate
+├── helpers/                            # Folder containing all custom helper functions
 ├── scripts/                            # Contains all subscripts and subsubscripts
   ├── 00a_packages.R                    # Subscript that loads/installs all packages needed
   ├── 00b_helpers.R                     # Subscript that loads all helpers functions